pinky39/grove/readme.txt

 Yellow      - priority is automaticly passed on active turn.
 Red         - priority is never automaticly passed.

-In order to respond to opponent spells, auto priority passing is disabled if your opponent plays a spell.
+When an opponent plays a spell auto priority passing is disabled.

 Shortcuts
 -------------------------------------
 Spacebar    - moves to next step (passes priority) Alt+q       - diplays in game menu screen.
-Ctrl+d      - generates a test scenario.
 F11         - toggle between window and fullscreen mode

 4. Themes
 =====================================
 Game visuals can be tweaked by modifying the contents of the media folder.

 If you wish you can add your own card pictures to the /media/cards folder.
-Picture size has to be 410x326 pixels, their names must match coresponding card names (with illegal characters excluded).
+Picture size has to be 410x326 pixels, their names must match coresponding card names.
 Basic lands have 4 versions eg. forest1.jpg, ... , forest4.jpg.

 Additional battlefield backgrounds can be added to /media/images folder.
 The filename must start with the word 'battlefield' e.g 'battlefield-1.jpg', 'battlefield-2.png'...
 At the start of the game a random battlefield background is chosen amongst all available.